Helena Paparizou: 2006–2007: Iparhi Logos, The Game of Love, and various soundtracks

-2008–2010: Vrisko To Logo Na Zo, Giro Apo T' Oneiro, and tours
+2008–2010: Vrisko To Logo Na Zo, Giro Apo T' Oneiro, and headlining tours

 Paparizou released her fourth album, Vrisko To Logo Na Zo on 12 June 2008.
 The tracks "Porta Gia Ton Ourano", "I Kardia Sou Petra", "Pirotehnimata", and "Eisai I Foni" were released as singles.
 The music video of "Pirotehnimata" was nominated for Sexiest Video and won the sixth MAD Video Music Awards for Best Pop Video and Video of the Year.
 "I Kardia Sou Petra" won the award for Female Artist of the Year, while "Porta Gia Ton Ourano" was nominated for Artist of the Year.
 Paparizou promoted a rock-inspired image for the album; a change from her pop/laïko style.
 The album and its concept received mixed reviews.
 In its first week, the album was certified Gold, eventually peaked at number one in Greece and was certified Platinum after three months.
 It became the second best-selling album of the year in both domestic and mixed domains, peaking in Cyprus at number two and was certified Platinum.

 To promote the album, two songs were released as digital downloads and promo singles, while Paparizou's duet version of Spanish group Chambao's single "Papeles Mojados" was played in some Spanish clubs.
-In June, Paparizou opened the MAD Video Music Awards 2008 with a remix of "Porta Gia Ton Ourano" with Madonna's song "4 Minutes ", and was featured in a performance of hip hop group Stavento.
+In June, Paparizou opened the MAD Video Music Awards 2008 with a remix of "Porta Gia Ton Ourano" with Madonna's song "4 Minutes", and was featured in a performance of hip hop group Stavento.
 Paparizou embarked on her first national tour To Party Arhizei Tour from 2 July to 19 September 2009.
 The finale concert of the tour, set for Herakleion, Crete three days later, was cancelled because of the weather conditions and instead, Paparizou performed two shows in October 2009 at a club called Anadromes.
 The tour was attended by 192,000 people in its 29 venues, selling out the Thessaloniki venue.
 The album was reissued after the tour as The Deluxe Edition in December 2009 and included a video of the show titled Live in Concert, which was also available individually.
 A further reissue of the album, set to include Paparizou's newly recorded material including the new single "Tha 'Mai Allios" and MAD Secret Concert tracks, was scheduled for late 2009, but this was abandoned when the singer recorded a new studio album for 2010.